 Unfortunately, due to budget cuts and increased interest in the field of dietetics, internships have become quite competitive.
 Less than 50% of students who apply to internships get accepted to a program.
 This has made the field of dietetics increasingly competitive for students, many of whom get rejected year after year.
 Those who do get accepted into internship programs generally have an excellent academic record and have demonstrated some level of experience in the field of nutrition, even if it is just as a volunteer.

 Personally, when I was a student I worked/volunteered with several dietitians in private practice because that was my area of interest.
-I also worked at a popular commercial diet program where I counseled their customers on general weight loss and sold their weight loss product.
+I also worked at a popular commercial diet program where I counselled their customers on general weight loss and sold their weight loss product.
 Many students try to get jobs in hospital kitchens so they can gain experience in therapeutic diets and see how hospital food service works.
 A combination of real-life experience and a strong academic record can increase chances of acceptance.

 The RD Exam

 Once the coursework and internship are completed, students can finally sit for the RD exam.
-This exam only needs to be taken once and if passed it allows registration as a dietitian and allows students to begin practicing.
-The RD exam covers a wide variety of topics that includes information from coursework as well as things learned during internship.
+This exam only needs to be taken once and if passed it allows registration as a dietitian and allows students to begin practising.
+The RD exam covers a wide variety of topics that includes information from coursework as well as things learned during the internship.

 Getting a Job

-Some entry-level jobs will accept applicants who are eligible to take the exam, but have not done so yet.
+Some entry-level jobs will accept applicants who are eligible to take the exam but have not done so yet.
 These jobs generally have requirements that new graduates must pass the exam within a certain amount of time after being hired.
 Whereas other jobs will want only candidates who have already passed the exam.

 A great place to start as a new dietitian is to apply to work at a hospital in clinical nutrition and most RDs in the United States begin this way.
 This experience will provide a solid foundation in medical nutrition therapy, which is the basis of RD practice.
 It will also help expose new RDs to various disease states and areas of interest, so if they want to specialize later they will have some experience.
 But, starting as a clinical dietitian is not required, especially if other are opportunities available.
 My first job as a new RD was in health education, where I taught classes on weight management and diabetes.

-A great way to land a first job is to utilize online job boards, but many new RDs get jobs from places where they interned.
+A great way to land the first job is to utilize online job boards, but many new RDs get jobs from places where they interned.
 It may take a bit of time, but in most urban areas entry-level dietitian jobs are pretty easy to come by due to the high demand between hospitals, long-term care facilities, schools and outpatient clinics.

 The demand for RDs is increasing and the opportunities in the field continue to expand.
 Yes, the road for most students is a bit long, especially with internship acceptance rates being so low.
 But, there are significant benefits to being an RD.
-First, with such a high demand, there will always be job opportunities available in the United States.
+First, with such high demand, there will always be job opportunities available in the United States.
 The demand continues to grow.
 It is unlikely to decrease because all hospitals, nursing homes, and long-term care facilities require at least one dietitian on staff as a part of most State and Federal requirements.
 Although these jobs may not always be glamorous, they are fairly readily available and easy to come by.

 Overall, the pay for dietetics is a bit low, especially when compared to other jobs in the healthcare field with similar educational requirements.
 The average dietitian salary is $55,920 according to NutritionEd.org.
 But, this can vary greatly depending on the state and is usually higher in urban areas with a higher cost of living.
 With the increased demand for dietitians and the upcoming requirement that all RDs hold Master’s levels degrees, salaries may improve over time.